-Proper men's hair care can be a nightmare to undertake.
+Proper men's hair care can be a nightmare to undertake - even when you aren't using one of the best hair dryers around.
 After years of whacking any old hair gel on your noggin and aggressively towel drying to the point where smoke appears, it can be a bit daunting to do things properly.

 However, it's important to learn how to look after your hair, because one day in the future you'll be sitting bald in a rocking chair, gazing at a photo of you in your twenties with luscious locks while a single tear rolls down your cheek.

 This is why we've recruited Master Barber Alex Glover from Murdock London to teach you what men's hair products to use, how to wash your hair (harder than it sounds), how to fix limp hair and give you loads of other answers to your grooming problems.

 Do: aim to see your barber every 6 weeks

 You should go and get a haircut regularly as it's healthy for your hair and encourages growth.
 For shorter styles and thicker hair, I see my regulars every 3-4 weeks.
 For most guys’ styles however, it’s closer to 5/6 weeks.